History of immigration to the United States: Immigration and Nationality Act of 1965 (Hart–Celler Act)

+Vietnamese immigration in the 1970s

+In the mid-1970s, the U.S. government began accepting Vietnamese refugees as part of a humanitarian effort to help those who had fled the Vietnam War.
+This marked the beginning of a large-scale influx of Vietnamese immigrants to the U.S. Other Southeast Asians would migrate to the U.S. in the late 1980s, the first to arrive in the country would be Vietnamese, Cambodian, and Laotian refugees.

+The arrival of Vietnamese refugees in the country presented a number of challenges for both the refugees and the U.S. government.
+Many of them had experienced trauma and loss because of the war and needed medical, psychological, and social support.
+The U.S. government struggled to provide adequate resources and services to the refugees, which led to overcrowding and poor living conditions in refugee camps.

+Despite the challenges, Vietnamese immigrants made significant contributions to American society.
+One notable contribution of Vietnamese immigrants was in the field of cuisine.
+Vietnamese food became increasingly popular in the United States, with pho restaurants and banh mi sandwich shops popping up in cities across the country.
+Vietnamese cuisine is now considered a staple of American cuisine.

 1980s

-In 1986, the Immigration Reform and Control Act (IRCA) was passed, creating, for the first time, penalties for employers who hired illegal immigrants.
+In 1986, the Immigration Reform and Control Act (IRCA) was passed and created for the first time penalties for employers who hired illegal immigrants.
 IRCA, as proposed in Congress, was projected to give amnesty to about 1,000,000 workers in the country illegally.
-In practice, amnesty for about 3,000,000 immigrants already in the United States was granted.
-Most were from Mexico.
+In practice, amnesty for about 3,000,000 immigrants already in the country was granted, mostly from Mexico.
 Legal Mexican immigrant family numbers were 2,198,000 in 1980, 4,289,000 in 1990 (includes IRCA), and 7,841,000 in 2000.
-Adding another 12,000,000 illegal immigrants of which about 80% are thought to be Mexicans would bring the Mexican family total to over 16,000,000—about 16% of the Mexican population.
+Adding another 12,000,000 illegal immigrants, of which about 80% are thought to be Mexicans, would bring the Mexican family total to over 16,000,000, about 16% of the Mexican population.

 1990s: Illegal Immigration Reform and Immigration Responsibility Act of 1996

-Passed in September 1996, the Illegal Immigration Reform and Immigration Responsibility Act (IIRIRA) was a comprehensive immigration reform focused on restructuring the process for admitting or removing undocumented immigrants.
+Passed in September 1996, the Illegal Immigration Reform and Immigration Responsibility Act (IIRIRA) was a comprehensive immigration reform focusing on restructuring the process for admitting or removing undocumented immigrants.
 Its passing helped to strengthen U.S. immigration laws, restructured immigration law enforcement, and sought to limit immigration by addressing undocumented migration.
-These reforms affected legal immigrants, those seeking entry into the U.S., and those living undocumented in the U.S.
+The reforms affected legal immigrants, those seeking entry into the U.S. and those living undocumented in the country.